What Is Zero-Based Budgeting — Explained Simply for Beginners

 In summary

 Zero-based budgeting is the practice of assigning every dollar of monthly income to a specific category — including savings categories — until the bottom-line difference between income and assignments is zero.
 The method came out of corporate budgeting in the late 1960s, was adapted for personal finance in subsequent decades, and is built around a single principle: give every dollar a job, before the money lands.
-The mechanics are four steps — calculate net income, list expenses, assign every dollar, track weekly — and the value is not in the math (the math is simple) but in the visibility it forces, every month, into where money actually goes.
+The mechanics are four steps — calculate net income, list expenses, assign every dollar, track weekly — and the value isn't in the math (the math is simple) but in the visibility it forces, every month, into where money actually goes.

 Sources